dborgis/mdft-dev_general/README.md

 ```sh
 sudo apt-get install fftw3 fftw3-dev
 ```
-#####For Mac users
+##### Notes for Mac users

-The mdft code request the fftw3 multithread library to be installed.
+MDFT needs the fftw3-multithread library.
 There can be trouble to install the FFTW3 multithread library on Mac OS.
 Here is a way to do it properly:

 - Download the FFTW3 sources from [here](http://www.fftw.org/download.html)
 - Untar the downloaded file and go to the generated fftw-3.XX folder